google/badwolf/docs/command_line_tool.md

 and will be discarded.
 An example of a file containing a set of executable statements can be found at [examples/bql/example_0.bql](../examples/bql/example_0.bql).
-Below you can find the output of using the `run` command against the previously mentioned.
+Below you can find the output of using the `run` command against this file.

 ```
 $ bw run examples/bql/example_0.bql